-Warning: please be sure to double-check you images if you decide to delete them based on the focus mask.
+Warning: please be sure to double-check your images if you decide to delete them

 Saving

 The first thing one needs to know is how to process (or convert) a raw file and save it somewhere.
 Play around with the 'Exposure', 'Highlight recovery amount' and 'Saturation' sliders in the 'Exposure' tab.
 When satisfied, you have several ways of saving the file.